Skip to main content

 Lambeth Council covers Brixton, and they have Article 4 directions on some streets that remove permitted development rights.
 Always check before assuming your extension is permitted.
 The Brixton Conservation Area around Brixton Water Lane has specific requirements for materials and design.
 On the construction side, many Brixton terraces have rear additions that were built piecemeal over the decades — we often demolish these outriggers and rebuild as a single, properly designed extension.

-Three patterns cover most of what we build in SW2 and SW9.
-Single-storey rear extension on a Victorian terrace is the most common Brixton project.
-The terraces along Brixton Hill, Railton Road, Effra Road, and Acre Lane have a dark galley kitchen at the back, often with a piecemeal Victorian outrigger that's settled and is no longer worth keeping.
-We demolish the outrigger, extend 3-4 metres into the rear garden as a new structure, take out the load-bearing wall between kitchen and dining room with a 152x89 UC or 178x102 UB steel beam, and finish with bifolds across the new rear elevation.
-Cost is £50,000-£85,000 including foundations on London Clay (typically 1.0-1.2 metres on Brixton Hill, deeper on lower ground), structural steel, glazing, electrics, plumbing, and finishes.
-Build time 12-14 weeks.
-Side return infill on a wider Victorian terrace is the second pattern, common between Brixton Water Lane and Tulse Hill where some properties have side returns of 1.0-1.5 metres.
-The infill creates a wider open-plan kitchen-diner without giving up rear garden space.
-Cost is £35,000-£60,000 including the structural roof, party wall foundations, glazing, and finishes.
-Build time 8-12 weeks.
+The most common project in SW2 and SW9.
+Terraces along Brixton Hill, Railton Road, Effra Road, and Acre Lane typically have a dark galley kitchen at the back, often with a piecemeal Victorian outrigger that has settled and is no longer worth keeping.
+We demolish the outrigger, extend 3–4 metres into the rear garden, take out the load-bearing wall between kitchen and dining room using a 152x89 UC or 178x102 UB steel beam, and finish with bifolds across the new rear elevation.
+Foundations go to 1.0–1.2 metres on Brixton Hill given London Clay conditions, deeper on lower ground.
+Build time is 12–14 weeks.
+Side return infill is common between Brixton Water Lane and Tulse Hill, where some properties have side returns of 1.0–1.5 metres.
+The infill creates a wider open-plan kitchen-diner without losing rear garden space.
 Party wall agreement with the neighbouring property is required.
-Wraparound extension on a wider terrace is the third pattern, suitable on the wider Victorian properties where both side return and rear projection are viable.
-Combines a 3-metre rear projection with a side return infill and creates 25-35 square metres of new open-plan space.
-Cost is £65,000-£100,000.
-Build time 14-18 weeks.
-The structural design typically uses a goalpost detail with two slimline steels meeting at the corner rather than one large beam.
+Build time 8–12 weeks.
+Wraparound extensions suit wider Victorian properties where both side return and rear projection are viable.
+A 3-metre rear projection combined with a side return infill creates 25–35 square metres of new open-plan space.
+Build time 14–18 weeks.
+Structural design typically uses a goalpost detail — two slimline steels meeting at the corner rather than one large beam.

-Lambeth Council process and project management
+Lambeth Council planning process and what the fixed-price contract covers

 Kitchen Extensions in Brixton: What's Included